nurrony/hlsdownloader/README.md

 });
 ```

-I will be grateful if you all help me to improve this package giving your suggestions, feature request and pull requests.
+I will be grateful if you all help me to improve this package by giving your suggestions, feature request and pull requests.
 I am all ears!!